sol/rewrite-with-location/README.markdown

     data Location

-We put the location into `IO` (in contrast to JHC's solution), so that it is easier to reason about code.
+We put the location value into `IO` (in contrast to JHC's solution), so that it is easier to reason about code.

 ## Use cases